 Help

-Emirates apologises for the inconvenience caused.
-The safety of our passengers and crew is of utmost importance and will not be compromised.
+The safety and security of our passengers and crew remain our highest priority and will not be compromised.

-In order to receive the latest updates on their flights, customers are also advised to ensure that their contact details are correct by visiting Manage Your Booking
+Customers are requested to ensure their contact details are correct by visiting Manage Your Booking to receive updates.

 From 1 October, all non-Indian nationals travelling to India must complete a new e-Arrival Card before the flight.